-RCMA employees are paid up to twelve (12) paid holidays a year.
-In order to be paid, you have to work a scheduled workday before and after the holiday.
-If you have an excused absence (with or without pay) on the day prior to or the day after a holiday, your absence will be considered as if it was a worked day.
+If you are a regular employee you have twelve (12) paid holidays a year.
+In order to be paid, you have to work a scheduled work day before and after the holiday.
+If you have an excused absence (with pav only) on the day prior or the day after a holiday, you will be eligible for the holiday pay.RCMA holidays are:

-RCMA holidays are:

-- ✓ New Year's Day
+- New Year's Day

-- ✓ Martin Luther King's Birthday (Observed Monday)
+- Martin Luther King Day

-- ✓ Good Friday
+- Good Friday

-- ✓ 4th of July
+- 4th of July

-- ✓ Labor Day

-- √ Thanksgiving Day
+- Thanksgiving Day

-- ✓ Friday after Thanksgiving
+- Friday after Thanksgiving

+- Christmas Eve

-- ✓ Christmas Day plus four (4) days after Christmas Day
+- Christmas Day plus four (4) days after Christmas

-NOTE: Effective August 1, 2019, employees who have not completed their initial probationary period are not eligible for the four (4) days after the Christmas Day holiday.